williampan22/Monopoly/README.md

 The player moves by rolling two dice every turn, labeled from one to six.
 The sum of the dice (ranging from 2-12) is the distance the player moves from its current position.

 Chance and Community Chests are positions in the board which cannot be owned.
-When the player lands on a Chance or Community Card, the player draws a card which either grants them the following:
+When the player lands on a Chance or Community Card, the player draws a card which grants one of the following:

 1) Gain $200
 2) Lose $200